You hear it before men with dark triad traits get laid more.

 Especially to a certain subset of women high on extraversion and, themselves, high in excitement-seeking (Brown, 2009).

-At the extreme end of course are the serial-killers groupies.
+At the extreme of these women are the serial-killers groupies (but they’re a minority).

 The vacuously-intense stare of the psychopaths, for example, can stoke fear and excitement, which heightens and/or is confused with “butterflies love” and sexual excitement.

-Adelyn Birch, author of “30 Covert Manipulation Tatctics” says that the psychopath stare is scary and unattractive from a stranger, but it makes women weak at the knees when the two are already close and gazing at each other in an intimate setting (the expression “weak at the knees” is my own, she writes more formally).
+Adelyn Birch, author of “30 Covert Manipulation Tactics” says that the psychopath stare is scary and unattractive from a stranger, but it makes women weak at the knees when the two are already close and gazing at each other in an intimate setting.

 #3.
 The Power and Dominance Advantage